Who we are

 ● We commit to focusing on ocean conservation policies that center the ocean and people in the fight against climate change.

-● We commit to centering the solutions of these network members, ocean and climate scientists in HOC priority issues.
+● We commit to centering the solutions of these community members, ocean and climate scientists in HOC priority issues.

 ● We commit to enhancing our long-standing promise to remove barriers that keep people from becoming ocean advocates by keeping every HOC training free of charge and providing resources to network members.